infrawatch/feature-verification-tests/roles/telemetry_verify_metrics/README.md

 - Verify Ceilometer metrics are being exposed and stored
     - Use openstack observabilityclient to verify Ceilometer central metrics are stored in Prometheus
     - Use openstack observabilityclient to verify Ceilometer compute metrics are stored in Prometheus
+    - Use openstack observabilityclient to verify Ceilometer ipmi metrics are stored in Prometheus
 - Verify NodeExporter metrics are being exposed and stored
     - Use openstack observabilityclient to verify NodeExporter metrics are stored in Prometheus
+- Verify Kepler metrics are being exposed and stored
+    - Use openstack observabilityclient to verify Kepler metrics are stored in Prometheus

 Role Variables
 --------------